Roeegg2/roeegg2.github.io/content/post/ppu-background.md

 ```

 The PPU goes over 261 scanlines, each one of them consists of 340 cycles.
-each cycle between 1 and 256, it renders a pixel. `256-1 = 255` pixels total each scanline.
+Each cycle between 1 and 256, it renders a pixel. `256-1 = 255` pixels total each scanline.

 ```psuedo
 scanline 0 <- first cycle of the visible scanlines